 Suzy Zucker is a mother, psychotherapist, writer, and cartoonist.
 An avid anti-middle-age spread activist, she single-handedly spearheaded the controversial “Bring Back The Muumuu!” campaign in 2012.
 She currently lives in Toronto with her daughter, dog, and blow-up doll named Cassie.
 Don’t judge.

 Known for raising serious topics at inopportune moments and an all too frequent earnestness, she thankfully offsets these tendencies with a deep appreciation for funny people.
-Barbara keeps busy as a psychotherapist, occasional writer, and cat and dog momma.
+Barbara keeps busy working in the mental health field, as an occasional writer, and a cat and dog momma.
 She feels lucky to have been author and driving force behind My Breasts, My Choice: Journeys Through Surgery, photo and biographic exhibit and book.

 Where & When